Sometimes reality has to be bent to get the job done.

 Corona implements its own shadow catcher (matte/shadow) solution.
 It is a single material with all the necessary controls in one place – there is no need to combine special materials with other special texmaps.
 It works especially well with our interactive rendering for rapid camera and illumination matching.
 Advanced features, such as light illuminators and matte bump mapping, are of course supported.

-Using the Corona Camera Modifier, you can export images in Spherical or Cubemap format ready for viewing in a wide range of VR applications.
+Using a Corona Camera, you can export images in Spherical or Cubemap format ready for viewing in a wide range of VR applications.

 We invite you to test drive Corona Renderer for FREE for 45 days without any limitations!
 Get the demo.